 A few more details: the display offers 600 nits brightness, can display HDR video, and dynamically adjusts the refresh rate depending on what you're looking at.
 This could be key to preserving battery life - which we'll be have a look at in a moment.

-This is the same camera setup as the iPhone 7; it's a bit better than the 9.7-inch iPad Pro (12Mp and 5Mp respectively) and a lot better than the old 12.9-inch Pro (8Mp and 1.2Mp, and no flash).
+This is the same camera setup as the iPhone 7; it's a bit better than the 9.7in iPad Pro (12Mp and 5Mp respectively) and a lot better than the old 12.9in Pro (8Mp and 1.2Mp, and no flash).

 Apple has bumped the storage options again.

-The new iPad Pro models start at 64GB as a baseline, with options to get 256GB or a mighty 512GB.
-That's the most storage offered with any iOS device to date and far more than we can imagine anyone needing.
-Then again, the new Pro models are more clearly than ever marketed at creatives and design professionals, the sort of people who might just need access to a large library of RAW photos, half-edited video projects and digital illustrations on the go.
+This model starts at 64GB as a baseline, with options to get 256GB or a mighty 512GB.
+At launch, that was the most storage that any iOS device had offered (the 2018 Pro models have since broken the terabyte barrier) and far more than we can imagine anyone needing.
+Then again, the Pro models are more clearly than ever marketed at creatives and design professionals, the sort of people who might just need access to a large library of RAW photos, half-edited video projects and digital illustrations on the go.

 More importantly for the rest of us, this is the first time where we feel like the average, everyday user will be completely satisfied with the entry-level model of an iPad, since 64GB is a solid chunk of storage.